Orders of magnitude reduction in the computational overhead for quantum many-body problems on quantum computers via an exact transcorrelated method: Results and discussion

 \subsection{Hardware calculations}

-Before moving to hardware (HW) calculations, we performed QASM simulations (see Ref.~\cite{sokolov2021microcanonical} for some examples) of the QITE algorithm, which include statistical measurement noise as well as a noise model tuned for the particular IBM quantum computer used in this paper, namely \textit{ibmq\_lima} (see Fig.~\ref{fig:schema}(a)).
+Due to the limited number of available qubits, we only performed hardware (HW) experiments for the 2-site Hubbard model.
+Consequently, based on the results of Fig.~\ref{fig:results_accuracy}a, we opted for the study of the real-space Hubbard model, since it shows a noticeable effect on the accuracy (see blue and teal bars) when the TC method is applied for a single UCCSD Ansatz layer.
+On the other hand, the momentum-space results for the 2-site model show similar accuracy for both TC and non-TC approaches.
+Before moving to HW experiments, we performed QASM simulations (see Ref.~\cite{sokolov2021microcanonical} for some examples) of the QITE algorithm, which include statistical measurement noise as well as a noise model tuned for the particular IBM quantum computer used in this paper, namely \textit{ibmq\_lima} (see Fig.~\ref{fig:schema}(a)).
 Details about the quantum device and the noise model used are given in Appendix~\ref{app:hardware}.
-Due to the limited available number of qubits, we only performed experiments for the 2-site model and focused on the real-space representation since this already shows the benefits of the approach, enabling the true ground state to be recovered when moving to the TC Hamiltonian.

-In both QASM and HW simulations, we used the hardware-efficient heuristic RY ansatz~\cite{kandala2017hardware, Barkoutsos2018} applied to the Fermi-sea / Hartree-Fock initial state $\ket{\Phi^r_0}$.
+As mentioned above, due to its large circuit depth the qUCCSD ansatz is not usable for current HW experiments, due to limited coherence time and gate errors.
+Thus, in both QASM and HW simulations, we used the hardware-efficient heuristic RY ansatz~\cite{kandala2017hardware, Barkoutsos2018} applied to the Fermi-sea / Hartree-Fock initial state $\ket{\Phi^r_0}$.
 For more details on the nature of the wavefunction ansatz see Appendix~\ref{app:ansatzes}.
-This ansatz was preferred to the qUCCSD one because of the limitations of current hardware (e.g., limited coherence time and gate errors) that impose the use of shallower circuits.
-Despite this change, the results are consistent with what is observed for the SV simulations, demonstrating the advantages of the TC method; furthermore, these new calculations confirm that the proposed TC approach is not restricted to a specific wavefunction ansatz.
+Furthermore, these new calculations confirm that the proposed TC approach is not restricted to a specific wavefunction ansatz.
 (On the other hand, this is also the reason why the initial state and the corresponding initial energies are different compared to the ones seen in the SV simulations.)
 The quantum circuit used for the HW calculations is given in Fig.~\ref{fig:schema}(c).

 Fig.~\ref{fig:results_hardware} shows the evolution of the total energies and absolute energy errors for the QASM simulations (pink and magenta) and the HW experiments (light and dark blue) as a function of imaginary time.
 Both the ordinary and TC QITE/QASM results are in qualitative agreement with SV results reported in Fig.~\ref{fig:results_qite}(a), even though -- as expected -- the accuracy is reduced by the presence of a realistic noise model.
 Surprisingly, the HW calculations converge faster than the corresponding QASM noisy simulations, demonstrating that noise is not necessarily deteriorating the results.
 In all cases, the TC approaches converge faster than the corresponding Hermitian cases.
 On the other hand, achieving a tight convergence (with energy errors less than $10^{-2}$) in the presence of noise is harder and therefore -- to limit the costs of the calculations -- we stopped all HW experiments when no further significant improvement of the energy was noticed (hence the different duration of the simulations).
 The qualitative good match between the converged solutions of QASM and HW experiments demonstrate that the TC approach is not only compatible with a simpler wavefunction ansatz but also leads to a noise resilient implementation of the QITE algorithm.